Navid079/XO-Genius/README.md

 ## License

-Unbeatable Tic Tac Toe is released under the MIT License.
+XO Genius is released under the MIT License.
 See the [LICENSE](LICENSE) file for more details.